akshithaa016/catch_the_emoji/README.md

 Open index.html in your browser.

 Start catching emojis! 🎉

-📸 Screenshot (Optional)
-Add a screenshot of the game here.

 📜 License
 This project is open-source and available under the MIT License.